-Searches on websites such as Indeed.com, which includes jobs from the private and public sectors, consistently demonstrate thousands of job postings for computer support specialists within the region.
-This program will provide quality professionals that help business and industry address shortages in the workforce.
+The Career One Stop (sponsored by the U.S. Department of Labor) reports the computer network architecture profession has a faster than average job outlook when compared to other occupations and will see a 6% increase from 2020-2030, with an average salary currently at \$116,780.
+Searches on websites such as Indeed.com, which includes jobs from the private and public sectors, consistently demonstrate hundreds of job postings within the region.
+This program will provide quality information technology professionals that help business and industry address shortages in the workforce.

-3. Discuss and provide evidence of market surveys that clearly provide quantifiable and reliable data on the educational and training needs and the anticipated number of vacancies expected over the next 5 years.
+Discuss and provide evidence of market surveys that clearly provide quantifiable and reliable data on the educational and training needs and the anticipated number of vacancies expected over the next 5 years.